joakimtveter/kodeverftet-wp-hardening/README.md

-# WP Hardening
+# WP Utils
-A WordPress Plugin to harden WordPress intstallations
+A WordPress Plugin to harden WordPress intstallations and add practical utils.